plone/plone.docker/docs/motivation.rst

 The idea here is to start really simple, one image [container] with one instance, based on this we will get to examples with persistent data storage on the host and in a data-container.

 Explain how to expose the container to nginx on the host server.
+Later on we will use a own nginx container.